AdesisNetlife/croak/README.md

 ### Gruntfile configuration

-Croak will automatically create a specific task, called `croak` which will be avaiable from Grunt config object.
+Croak will automatically create a specific task, called `croak` which will be available from Grunt config object.
-That's really useful for templating and configure absolute paths for your local projects
+That's really useful for templating and configuring absolute paths for your local projects

 ### Croak CLI